 The date of the 'first tax assessment notice or equivalent which results or is likely to result in double taxation within the meaning of Article 1 of the Arbitration Convention, e.g. due to a transfer pricing adjustment', is considered as the starting point for the three-year period.
+A request is considered as presented for the purposes of the 3 year period under the second sentence of Article 6 (1) AC when it contains the information listed in (point 7.6 (a) (i) - (vii) CoC.

 As far as transfer pricing cases are concerned, Member States are recommended to apply this definition also to the determination of the three-year period as provided for in Article 25.1 of the OECD Model Tax Convention on Income and on Capital and implemented in the double taxation treaties between Member States.

-7.3 [former point 6.3.
-CoC] Practical functioning and transparency
+7.3 Practical functioning and transparency [former point 6.3.
+CoC]

-- (a) In order to minimise costs and delays caused by translation, the mutual agreement procedure, in particular the exchange of position papers, should be conducted in a common working language, or in a manner having the same effect, if the competent authorities can reach agreement on a bilateral (or multilateral) basis. - (b) The enterprise requesting the mutual agreement procedure will be kept informed by the competent authority to which it made the request of all significant developments that affect it during the course of the procedure. - (c) The confidentiality of information relating to any person that is protected under a bilateral tax convention or under the law of a Member State will be ensured. - (d) [addition, report item 2.6]

-Enterprises should submit a copy of their request for a mutual agreement procedure under the Arbitration Convention to the other competent authority involved at the same time and with the same set of information as to the competent authority to which the request is addressed in accordance with Article 6 (1) of the Arbitration Convention.
+- (a) In order to minimise costs and delays caused by translation, the mutual agreement procedure, in particular the exchange of position papers, should be conducted in a common working language, or in a manner having the same effect, if the competent authorities can reach agreement on a bilateral (or multilateral) basis. - (b) The enterprise requesting the mutual agreement procedure will be kept informed by the competent authority to which it made the request of all significant developments that affect it during the course of the procedure. - (c) The confidentiality of information relating to any person that is protected under a bilateral tax convention or under the law of a Member State will be ensured. - (d) Enterprises should submit a copy of their request for a mutual agreement procedure under the Arbitration Convention to the other competent authority involved at the same time and with the same set of information as to the competent authority to which the request is addressed in accordance with Article 6 (1) of the Arbitration Convention.
 Where appropriate and allowed, this might be done through electronic means.
-The fact that a copy of the request was submitted by the enterprise does not replace the obligation of the competent authority to inform the other competent authority about receiving the request under point 6.3 (d) nor should it be understood as limiting a competent authority's efforts to come to a satisfactory solution itself within the meaning of Article 6 (2) of the Arbitration Convention.
+In cases where the request is not made in a common working language, the enterprise should provide a translation of the request into a common working language.
+The fact that a copy of the request was submitted by the enterprise does not replace the obligation of the competent authority to inform the other competent authority about receiving the request under point 7.3 (e) nor should it be understood as limiting a competent authority's efforts to come to a satisfactory solution itself within the meaning of Article 6 (2) of the Arbitration Convention. [addition, report item 2.6]